 1950s Cosack Diabolo Desk Lamp

-Materials: Red painted (wrinkle paint) cast iron tripod crow foot style base.
+Materials: Red painted (wrinkle paint) cast iron tripod crow’s foot style base.
 Brass curved rod.
 Vanilla white painted aluminium lampshade, white painted inside.
-Brass screw.
+Brass screw and parts.
 Brass socket.

 Height: 34 cm / 13.38”